 Car Lease First Payment and Down Payment

-Just like a lease on a house or apartment, the vast majority of car leases will require that you make a first payment and a down payment.
+Just like a lease on a house or apartment, the vast majority of car leases will require you to make a first payment and a down payment.
 The first payment is, unsurprisingly, equivalent to the cost of one month’s lease payment.
 The down payment, sometimes called a capitalized cost reduction, is much like the down payment on a car loan.

 Deposit and Fees